golang-design/research/content/posts/zero-alloc-call-sched.md

 2. A function literal allocate 24 bytes of memory
 3. Escape analysis can help us identify unexpected allocations, and function literal is considered as a pointer that always escapes to the heap
 4. Sending information via a channel can cause allocation intrinsically from the runtime.
-5. Go runtime grows the the heap 8K on each step as page allocation
+5. Go runtime grows the heap 8K on each step as page allocation

-Beyond this research, we also encapsulated all the abstractions derived from this research, and we published two packages: `mainthread`[^mainthread] and `thread`[^thread].
-These packages gives you the ability to schedule any function calls either on the main thread, or a specific thread.
+We also encapsulated all the abstractions from this research and published two packages: `mainthread`[^mainthread] and `thread`[^thread].
+These packages allow us to schedule any function calls either on the main thread or a specific thread.
+Furthermore, We also submitted a pull request to the Fyne project [^fyne], which could reduce a considerable amount of memory allocations from the existing real-world GUI applications.

 Have fun!